rafman522/mean-docker/readme.md

 # Building the Project
 To build the project you will use 'docker-compose'.

 Open a terminal, I like to use the bash shell that comes with git, and cd to the src folder for the repository.
-The type -
+Then build the web project.

+> cd web
+>
+> npm install
+>
+> tsc
+>
+> cd ..

+After which you can run docker-compose to build the docker containers.

 > docker-compose build